 Always Keep Your Distribution Strategy in Mind

 Once you have identified this specific person as being your ideal customer, you ONLY need to be communicating with them.
 You’ve already identified who they are, now it’s time to think where they are.
 Take a look at your “Source of Information” section and drill that even further.
 This is where your marketing plan is executed.
 For example, if your ideal customer is not on facebook, don’t invest time in facebook.
-If you’re ideal customer is not reading or being influenced by local blogs, regional tour guides or community magazines, don’t invest in advertising there.
-This would help minimize the chances a family of 4 goes on your pub crawl that is better suited for a younger demographic.
-If you aren’t specific with your messages, then you are not optimizing the chance of a ticket sale
+If you’re ideal customer is not reading or being influenced by local blogs, regional or community magazines, don’t invest in advertising there.
+This would help minimize the chances offering free consultations to those that aren’t your ideal target.
+If you aren’t specific with your messages, then you are not optimizing the chance of a conversion.

 Mapping out your customer eco-system not only helps you get to know your customers more personally but it sets the foundation of how you can attract and thrill them.